 Parish is no. 2 on outline map

 Clerkenwell, [Our Most] Holy Redeemer, (Exmouth Market) Out of previous, began as St.Philip's Mission in Tysoe Street in 1875, moved to Wilmington Square as St.Etheldreda's Chapel 1880, re-named Holy Redeemer, 1881.
 Gift of site for permanent church in Exmouth Street meant taking in part of St.James' parish as well - still open.
-The church website has a brief history.
+An old version of the church website (now archived) had a brief history.